Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Introduction

 Second, this paper contributes to the literature on the effect of reference points on risk-taking actions.
 The most closely related studies are \cite{puente2019reference} and \cite{genakos2012interim}. \cite{puente2019reference} examines the effect of current scores on the tendency to take high-risk shots in tennis.
-The author follows \cite{ely2017agents}, using the approach developed by \cite{klaassen2009efficiency} (a structural model) to show that first serves should be riskier than second serves, and using two first serves (or two second serves) is suboptimal. \cite{genakos2012interim} study the effects of interim ranking in itself on weight application and success probability using the data of the powerlifting competition in the Olympic Games and World and European Championships between 1990 and 2006.
+The author follows \cite{ely2017agents}, using the approach developed by \cite{klaassen2009efficiency} (a structural model) to show that first serves should be riskier than second serves, and using two first serves (or two second serves) is suboptimal. \cite{genakos2012interim} study the effects of interim ranking itself on weight selection and success probability using data from powerlifting competitions in the Olympic Games and World and European Championships between 1990 and 2006.
 In the experimental economics literature, \cite{schwerter2024social} conducted experiments on risk-taking behavior when subjects were exposed to exogenously predetermined peer earnings.
 The author found that subjects exposed to higher peer earnings increased their risk-taking behavior.
-Similarly, \cite{post2008deal} highlight the relevance of risk-taking behavior in path-dependent contexts, using data from the TV show ``Deal or No Deal" and a replicated experiment where subjects choose to either ``deal" for a sure prize or ``no deal" to continue for an uncertain prize.
-Our paper is more ideal than these examples for several reasons.
-First, the weight selection conditional on personal bests and rivals' outcomes is analogous to choosing a lottery, where the probability of successfully lifting the weight can be inferred from data by both lifters and econometricians.
-Second, lifting weights involves a simple, monoarticular action, which leads to relatively fewer external factors influencing the outcomes, compared to other sports including powerlifting \citep{genakos2012interim}.
-Third, unlike \cite{genakos2012interim}, we exploit the sequential competition design which explicitly defines revealed information to each player.
-Fourth, we use a universe of official bench press competitions with a richer sample size and set of variables, which have been known recently as the most important factors to detect behavioral effects in the sports data \citep{teeselink2023does}.
+Similarly, \cite{post2008deal} highlight the relevance of risk-taking behavior in path-dependent contexts, using data from the TV show ``Deal or No Deal'' and a replicated experiment where subjects choose to either ``deal'' for a sure prize or ``no deal'' to continue for an uncertain prize.
+Our setting is better suited than these examples for several reasons.
+First, weight selection conditional on personal bests and rivals' outcomes is analogous to choosing a lottery, where the probability of successfully lifting the weight can be inferred from data by both lifters and econometricians.
+Second, lifting weights involves a simple, monoarticular action, which leads to relatively fewer external factors influencing outcomes compared with other sports, including powerlifting \citep{genakos2012interim}.
+Third, unlike \cite{genakos2012interim}, we exploit the sequential competition design, which explicitly defines the information revealed to each lifter.
+Fourth, we use a universe of official bench press competitions with a richer sample size and set of variables, which have recently been recognized as important for detecting behavioral effects in sports data \citep{teeselink2023does}.